RBGeomaticsRob/lab_week/README.md

 - See a ranked list of pubs in my town in a time range

 - Display pubs on a map(Advanced)
-- Enter a pub with a map (Advanced)
+- Enter a pub location with a map (Advanced)
 - Categorize Locations for multiple types(Advanced)
 - Google / Facebook Sign-up (Advanced)
 - Add Google Analytics to the page (Advanced)
--

 (As a thought if we were looking for alternative theme Road Potholes could be an alternative to pubs, people can register their annoyance to their local road authority)

 ##User Stories##